taikoxyz/docs/src/content/docs/api-reference/taiko-node-api.md

 description: The Taiko Node API describes the various API surfaces of a Taiko node.
 ---

 Using a Taiko node should feel the same as using any other L1 node, because we essentially re-use the L1 client and make a few backwards-compatible modifications.
-You can first read about the aarchitecture of Taiko nodes [here](/core-concepts/taiko-nodes).
+You can first read about the architecture of Taiko nodes [here](/core-concepts/taiko-nodes).

 ## Differences from a Geth client